Stuart Brierley

 Public Profile

-• President of the Australasian Neurogastroenterology and Motility Association (ANGMA).
+• President, Australasian Neurogastroenterology and Motility Association (ANGMA)

-• Co-chair of the Federation of Neurogastroenterology and Motility (FNM) 2021 meeting in Adelaide.
+• Co-Chair, 2021 Federation of Neurogastroenterology and Motility (FNM), Adelaide

 Research Interests